 Vitamin K

-Vitamin K is among the most vital vitamins for parrots because it keeps the bones healthy and strong, reducing the probability of the following:
+Vitamin K is among the most vital vitamins for parrots because it keeps the bones healthy and strong, reducing the risk of:

 - Injuries.